jacksoncharles/serverless-qa-template-api/README.md

-# Restful API - post-service
+# Restful Lambda API - post-service

-An AWS Lambda solution written using the [Serverless Toolkit](http://serverless.com) and [DynamoDB](https://aws.amazon.com/dynamodb).
+An [AWS Lambda](https://aws.amazon.com/lambda/) solution written using the [Serverless Toolkit](http://serverless.com) and [DynamoDB](https://aws.amazon.com/dynamodb).
 It includes pagination, key/value searches plus a collection of common needs including but not limited too, order/by and limit clauses.

 ## EndPoints